Using Codesys soft PLC¶

 Restart the program after the installation.

-Scan network to find Raspberry Pi, and install the Codesys runtime onto it¶
+Scan network to find your PLC Raspberry Pi, and install the Codesys runtime onto it¶

 Make sure your Windows machine and the Raspberry Pi are connected to the same local network.